-There’s currently a two-month-plus wait to get into the crown of the Statue of Liberty.
-So it’s sort of astonishing to learn that six months after our national icon of freedom was opened to the public in 1886, it was a desolate spot, nearly abandoned by a disinterested populace.
+Over 4.5 million people visit the Statue of Liberty each year.
+So it's sort of astonishing to learn that six months after our national icon of freedom was opened to the public in 1886, it was a desolate spot, nearly abandoned by a disinterested populace.

-This is just one of the little-known gems that Elizabeth Mitchell, author of Liberty’s Torch: The Great Adventure to Build the Statue of Liberty, revealed to us.
-Here, in honor of her 130th birthday this year, are a few other secrets Lady Liberty holds.
+This is just one of the little-known gems that Elizabeth Mitchell, author of Liberty's Torch: The Great Adventure to Build the Statue of Liberty, revealed to us.
+Here are a few other secrets Lady Liberty holds.